-Currently there is no vaccine against parvovirus B19 to prevent contracting slapped cheek disease.
+Currently there is no vaccine to prevent contracting slapped cheek disease.

 Further information and support

-For further information and support about slapped cheek disease contact your GP, public health unit, practice nurse, or contact:
+For further information and support contact your GP, public health unit, practice nurse, or contact:

 Freephone: 0800 611 116 (operates 24 hours a day, 7 days a week)

-Canterbury District Health Board (2012).
-Slapped Cheek Disease (Pamphlet).
+Canterbury District Health Board (2017).
+Slapped cheek disease (Pamphlet).
 Christchurch: Canterbury District Health Board, Communicable Diseases and Community and Public Health. http://www.cph.co.nz/wp-content/uploads/med0078.pdf

 DermNet New Zealand (2015).
 Erythema Infectiosum (Web Page).
 Hamilton: DermNet New Zealand Trust. http://www.dermnetnz.org/topics/erythema-infectiosum [Accessed: 29/04/19]